planetopendata/awesome-sqlite/COMMERCIAL.md

-# Awesome Sqlite  - The Commercial Edition
+# Awesome SQLite  - The Commercial Edition

 A collection of awesome commercial  sqlite tools, scripts, etc.